rosepac/ciberninjas/_drafts/Plantilla_Infografias_e_Imagenes/Plantilla Infografia.md

   - Psicología
 header:
   overlay_image: /.jpg
-  image_description: "El Libro Blanco del Hacker de Pablo Gutiérrez Salazar | Visto en Ciberninjas"
+  image_description: "TITULO | Visto en Ciberninjas"
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
   caption: "Créditos: ****"
   actions: